Site icon DataFlair

 java date and time

-The definition of an efficient programming language depends on how well it can handle Date and Time.
-Java provides us with inbuilt classes like Date and Calendar to handle operations related to date and time.
-In this article, we will discuss at length how these classes and their methods can be implemented into a java program.
+The definition of an efficient programming language depends on how well it can handle dates and Time.
+Java provides us with built-in classes like Date and Calendar to handle operations related to date and time.
+In this article, we will discuss at length how these classes and their methods can be implemented into a Java program.

 The java.util package in Java contains many utilities that are very important for a program.
 One such class is the Date class.
 This class deals with operations related to date and time.
-This class implements Cloneable, Serializable and comparable interfaces of java.
+This class implements the Cloneable, Serializable, and Comparable interfaces of Java.

 1. Date()